kananinirav/AWS-Certified-Cloud-Practitioner-Notes/practice-exam/practice-exam-7.md

+---
+layout: exam
+---

 # Practice Exam 7

-Click on the **Answer** button for the correct answer and its explanation.

-If this practice exam has been helpful to you please share it with others and react to this below.

----

 1. Which of the following can help secure your sensitive data in Amazon S3?
 (Choose TWO)
     - A. Delete the encryption keys once your data is encrypted.